AmirTlinov/context-finder/docs/QUICK_START.md

-# Quick Start: Context Finder
+# Quick Start: Context Finder MCP

-## What is Context Finder?
+## What is Context Finder MCP?

-Context Finder is a semantic code search tool designed for AI agents and coding assistants.
-It indexes codebases using tree-sitter AST parsing and ONNX embeddings, enabling fast semantic search.
+Context Finder MCP is a semantic code navigation tool designed for AI agents and coding assistants.
+It indexes codebases using tree-sitter AST parsing and ONNX embeddings, enabling fast semantic search and bounded context packs.

 ## Installation